Eel River Ba'm (Green Sturgeon) Project

 Baseline Monitoring of Estuaries on the North Coast of California

-In cooperation with Humboldt State Univiersity, we are conducting monitoring of estuaries in Mendocino and Humboldt Counties.
-The objective of this project is to establish a baseline with which to monitor potential impacts of California's Marine Protected Areas.
-Furthermore, this is a great opportunity for capacity building and training in scientific monitoring techniques.
-We are monitoring Marine Protected Areas in Ten Mile, Big River, and Humboldt Bay, and a non-MPA in Mad River.
+In cooperation with Humboldt State University, we conducted baseline monitoring of estuaries in Mendocino and Humboldt Counties.
+The objective of this project was to establish a baseline with which to monitor potential impacts of California's Marine Protected Areas (MPA).
+Furthermore, this was a great opportunity for capacity building and training in scientific monitoring techniques.
+We monitored Marine Protected Areas in Ten Mile, Big River, and Humboldt Bay, and a non-MPA in Mad River.
+The final report can be found below: